|

 Wales.
 To put it simply, it is YOUR forest (see - Newborough

 News).
-It does NOT belong to either the CCW or FCW.
+It does NOT belong to the NRW.

 What is the EU Habitats Directive ?

-The WAG, FCW & CCW claim that they are explicitly committed to following the EU Habitats Directive requirements, in particular Article 2 which states that:
+The WAG & NRW claim that they are explicitly committed to following the EU Habitats Directive requirements, in particular Article 2 which states that:

 The aim of this Directive shall be to contribute towards ensuring biodiversity through the conservation of natural habitats and of wild fauna and flora in the European territory of the Member States to which the Treaty applies.